Last Updated on 1 month

 Outgoing transmittals are packages that a party would like to officially notify the second party about.

-The document controller can use the ECM solution to send documents to other stakeholders as an outgoing transmittal.
+The document controller can send documents to other stakeholders as an outgoing transmittal.
 A user friendly ECM solution will allow document controllers to easily locate relevant documents and automatically generate the coversheet which has direct impact on employees productivity and process effectiveness.

 Having the ability to access all outgoing transmittals, their related documents, and their status in addition to easily locate a certain transmittal is the ultimate goal for all document controllers.